-SASI Director, Dr. Satwinder Kaur Bains is amongst several scholars, historians, archivists and activists featured in a new NFB film called ‘Unarchived.’
-The world premiere of the film will take place at this years (2022) Vancouver International Film Festival (VIFF).
-According to the VIFF’s website:
+SASI Director, Dr. Satwinder Kaur Bains is amongst several scholars, historians, archivists and activists featured in a new National Film Board (NFB) film called ‘Unarchived.’
+The world premiere of the film took place at this years (2022) Vancouver International Film Festival (VIFF).

 In contrast, Gray and Tzadok talk to curators and archivists from groups traditionally marginalized or excluded communities: Indigenous, Queer, Trans, the Chinese Canadian Museum, the Tahltan Nation, the South Asian Legacy Project, and others.
 Along the way, we learn the secret, neglected, and untold histories of this place we only think we know.”

 The National Film Board will be screening the film in numerous sites.
 Please check their events page: events.nfb.ca/events/unarchived/